chriskrycho/v5.chriskrycho.com/site/journal/2020/Private Chat and DMs Are Good Actually.md

   Some leaders are tempted to treat private chat as a signal or even a cause of team dysfunction—but there is no such correlation, and indeed people need private chats for healthy social dynamics.
 qualifiers:
   audience: >
-    Anyone considering social dynamics in team chat, especially leaders with authority to shape team or company norms—particularly when (as in 2020) forced to switch to chat-heavy communication without deep prior experience.
+    Anyone considering social dynamics in team chat, especially leaders with authority to shape team norms—particularly in 2020!
   epistemic: >
     Very confident—based on long experience in professional, open source, personal, and interest-driven community chats.
-(Yes, I include moderating a massive Star Wars forum in the mid-2000s on that list!)
 thanks: >
   [Keita Kobayashi](https://keita.blog), [Mike Hostetler](https://mike.hostetlerhome.com), [Will Larson](https://lethain.com), and [Stephen Carradini](https://stephencarradini.com) read and provided feedback on drafts of this material, and it is substantially better for their input!
 featured: true